7 Bold Marketing Lessons You Can Learn From Apple

 Apple actually runs pretty minimal advertising despite their increasing market share.

-There is also a lot of product placement done by the company, particularly within high budget films and TV shows.
+There is also a lot of product placement done by the company, particularly in high-budget films and TV shows.

 You can take the same approach with your business, provided that you’re supplying a high-quality product.